tkoso/tkoso.github.io/list_of_openings.md

 [(...) for more info click here!](rousseau-gambit/)

 ## [Ruy Lopez](https://www.thechesswebsite.com/ruy-lopez/)
-The Ruy Lopez is the cornerstone of classical play in chess.
-There are probably more variations for the Ruy Lopez than any other opening.
-With the common use of the double king’s pawn opening (1.e4 e5), the Ruy Lopez is one of the most played openings that any chess player will come across.
-It’s almost imperative that any chess player study some of the more popular defenses against the Ruy Lopez and understand some of the key concepts of the opening.

-1. e4 e5
-2. Nf3 Nc6
-3. Bb5
+Description unavailable

 [(...) for more info click here!](ruy-lopez/)

 ## [Scandinavian Defense](https://www.thechesswebsite.com/scandinavian-defense/)
-Description unavailable
+The Scandinavian Defense is one of the oldest recorded openings in chess.
+From the very first move, black looks to undermine the center control of white after the common e4 move by white.

+1. e4 d5

 [(...) for more info click here!](scandinavian-defense/)